CiscoDevNet/aci-nia-autoscaling/README.md

 Using this Terraform module in conjunction with **consul-terraform-sync** enables administrators to automatically scale out or scale in backend server pools without having to manually reconfigure **Cisco ACI** policies.

-#### Note: This Terraform module is designed to be used only with **consul-terraform-sync**
+#### Note: This Terraform module is designed to be used only with **consul-terraform-sync**.

 ## Feature
 This module supports the following:
-* Create, Update and Delete Redirection Destination Policies (**vnsRedirectDest**)
+* Create, Update and Delete Redirection Destination Policies (**vnsRedirectDest**).
 * Create and Update Service Redirection Policies (**vnsSvcRedirectPol**).

 If there is a missing feature or a bug - [open an issue ](https://github.com/CiscoDevNet/terraform-aci-autoscaling-nia/issues/new)

 ## Caveats
-* Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition
+* Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition.
-* If the redirection policy becomes empty (no remaining healthy service), it is not deleted
+* If the redirection policy becomes empty (no remaining healthy service), it is not deleted.
-* All Consul services part of the same "task" must be defined in the same ACI VRF
+* All Consul services part of the same "task" must be defined in the same ACI VRF.

 **~>Note** This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph template and deployment.